-Once you confirm your goals, you can add these goals to Google Analytics for eCommerce tracking and voila!
+Once you confirm your goals, you can add these goals to Google Analytics tracking and voila!
 You are good to go.
-A daily report with statistics and data on the Google Analytics page will give you insights into the goals and performance of your overall eCommerce portal.
+A daily report with statistics and data on the Google Analytics page will give you insights into the goals and performance of your overall ecommerce portal.

 Take note – test transactions can seemingly create discrepancies between your online customer visits, purchase analytics and Google Analytics.
 Keep this in mind and execute a test, accordingly.

-How can one understand an eCommerce store’s conversions via Google Analytics for eCommerce?
+How can one understand an ecommerce store’s conversions via Google Analytics?

-This is a question that most novice online entrepreneurs have in mind before implementing eCommerce tracking for Google Analytics.
-The only way to understand Google Analytics for eCommerce conversion rate is by going through the report generated by the digital marketing tool.
+This is a question that most novice online entrepreneurs have in mind before implementing ecommerce tracking for Google Analytics.
+The only way to understand GA conversion rate is by going through the report generated by the digital marketing tool.

-After you install the tracking ID, determine your goals and test-run the Google Analytics setup, it is time to monitor and evaluate the report generated by Google Analytics for eCommerce.
-This will help you gain doable insights into what is taking place on your eCommerce web portal.
+After you install the tracking ID, determine your goals and test-run the GA setup, it is time to monitor and evaluate the report generated by Google Analytics for ecommerce.
+This will help you gain doable insights into what is taking place on your web portal.